 Proximity – Efficient geographical proximity to countries in need, particularly LDCs, LLDCs, SIDS, and good access to regional or sub-regional hubs of other UN Agencies and/or a Regional Telecom Organisation.

-Accessibility – the suggested location provides access to an airline hub with extensive international connections (facilitating external access) and direct connections with the other countries in the sub-region.
+Accessibility Connections with the other countries in the region, especially those which are served by the new ITU office.

 Each country in the area for coverage should be considered using the following criteria, and a comparative assessment used to identify the suitable locations for ITU’s presence in the area, for consideration by Council.